 Nikki Tilroe

-Tilroe worked out of Los Angeles during 1950s and 1960s and Toronto during the 1970s and 1980s, and served as director for Frog Print Theater.
+Tilroe worked out of Los Angeles during 1950s and 1960s, Tilroe married Robert Dunning Tilroe in August 25, 1963, and Toronto during the 1970s and 1980s, and served as director for Frog Print Theater.
 In 1975 Tilroe was awarded a "Citation of Excellence in the Art of Puppetry" by Jim Henson.
 In 1993 she received an Emmy Award as the head puppeteer on the production of The Land of I.

 Tilroe worked on the web-produced puppet films for Sammy Snail, and in 2004 she received a grant from The Jim Henson Foundation for a production called Aging, produced with Larry Siegel through Tricinium Limited in Keene, New Hampshire.

 Tilroe died aged 63 at her home in Derry, New Hampshire on September 1, 2005.
 She had been suffering from liver and kidney diseases.
-Her remains were cremated.
-In November and December 2005, the two movies Friday Night Brights (DVD release film) and Escape from Octopus Shores (TV Film) were released on Happy Feet Productions in St. Louis as posthumous releases.
+Her remains were cremated and ashes gave final disposition burial at Elmwood Cemetery at Glenmont, New York on December 6, 2016.
+In November 2005, the two movies Friday Night Brights (DVD release film, November 24, 2005) and Escape from Octopus Shores (TV Film, November 27, 2005) were released as posthumous releases.

 In 2007, the O'Neill Puppetry Conference recognized Tilroe's contribution to puppetry by providing a scholarship in her name.
 The Nikki Tilroe Scholarship is supported by her family and friends and it is awarded to candidates with a particular interest in "movement and dedication to the art of puppetry".